JoelTinx/sopator2/README.md

-# SOPATOR 2: (letters soups generator)
+# SOPATOR 2: (letters soup generator)

 ----------
 ## ¿What is SOPATOR 2?
-*SOPATOR* is simple letter soup generator.
+*SOPATOR* is simple letters soup generator.

 ## Differences between Sopator 1
 Sopartor 1 was created using vanilla javascript, but for this version we are using [React](https://reactjs.org/).
-The main algorithm is the same, it has just some improvements.
+The main algorithm is the same but it has just some improvements.

 ### Features
-- Geenrate letter soups with custom dimensions
+- Generate letters soup with custom dimensions
 - Fast solution
-- List of words editable
+- Button for remove a word from the list
+- Words in the list are editables with a double click
 - Button to clean all the list
 - Copy the solution as a text